 If your site has indexed content, then search is going to work more effectively, helping customers get to relevant results faster.
-So for example if a customer enters ‘large blue shirt’ and you have those words indexed from your content, they should get taken to a large blue shirt.
+So for example, if a customer enters ‘large blue shirt’ and you have those words indexed from your content, they should get taken to a large blue shirt.
 The customer finds what they want and they are more likely to buy.

 Data Driven Content:

-Good web sites make sure that the content that appears on the product page is relevant to the product.
+Good websites make sure that the content that appears on the product page is relevant to the product.
 Whether that is extended content, such as buyers guides, or cross-sell and up-sell products.
-It is possible to manually configure every product page, or every product page within a category.
-But having rules based on product attributes enables your content to be finely tuned for the product being displayed.
+It is possible to manually configure every product page, or every product page within a category but having rules based on product attributes enables your content to be finely tuned for the product being displayed.
 You guessed it, excellent product data management makes this possible.